ciphermenial/ciphermenial.github.io/_posts/2022-07-19-my-haproxy-config.md

 tags: [guides,ubuntu,linux,lxc,lxd,haproxy,cloudflare,certificates]
 ---

-This is a explanation of my HAProxy config, mostly as a reminder for myself.
+This is an explanation of my HAProxy config, mostly as a reminder for myself.
 This has evolved over time.
 Most recently I have added a redirection for external or internal traffic to backends.
 The reason for this was due to adding a Jellyfin server and I didn't want that running over Cloudflare if the connection was coming from the internal network.

 Here is a copy of my HAProxy config in full